RyanShook/TapGiving/project_rules.md

 # Project Rules & Assistant Guidelines

 ## Communication Style
+- **Autonomy**: The user prefers the agent to execute changes (file edits, git commits, terminal commands) immediately.
+Do not ask "Shall I do this?".
+Just do it and report that it is done.
+The human trusts the agent to make sound decisions and treats the agent as a senior engineer.
 - **Non-Technical Language**: The user is not a coder.
 Avoid jargon where possible.
 Explain technical concepts using simple analogies.
 - **Conciseness**: Be direct and to the point.